beehive-lab/TornadoVM/README.md

     public void run(Matrix2DFloat A, Matrix2DFloat B, Matrix2DFloat C, final int size) {
         TaskGraph taskGraph = new TaskGraph("s0")
-                .streamIn(A, B)                               // Stream data from host to device .task("t0", Compute::mxmLoop, A, B, C, size)  // Each task points to an existing Java method .streamOut(C);                                // sync arrays with the host side taskGraph.execute();   // It will execute the code on the default device (e.g. a GPU) }
+                .transferToDevice(DataTransferMode.FIRST_EXECUTION, A, B) // Stream data from host to device and mark buffers as read-only
+                .task("t0", Compute::mxmLoop, A, B, C, size)             // Each task points to an existing Java method .transferToHost(C);                                      // sync arrays with the host side taskGraph.execute();   // It will execute the code on the default device (e.g. a GPU) }
 }